How is Housing Benefit paid?

 If you want to change the bank account we pay into

-If you have not yet provided your bank details, or want your Housing Benefit paid into a different account please download a BACS payment form and return this to us.
+If you have not yet provided your bank details, or want your Housing Benefit paid into a different account please complete the Housing Benefit BACS payments form.

 If you are a council housing tenant we will pay Housing Benefit direct to your rent account.